 Blogging is personal.
 It’s your own little space where you get to write what you want, explore interests, and create unique content.
 It’s a great outlet for people (like myself) who are wanting to add a bit more creativity and fun into their lives.

-I started The Urban Umbrella over three years ago, and now when I look back I can say without a shred of doubt that I made more than a few mistakes along the way.
+I started The Urban Umbrella over three years ago, and now when I look back it’s pretty clear that I made more than a few mistakes along the way.

-While the “learning curb” of blogging is unavoidable, there are a few mistakes I made during the early days of The UU that you just do not need to repeat.
+While the “learning curb” of blogging is unavoidable, there are a few mistakes that you can totally avoid – here are a few I had to learn the hard way!

 I Waited to Invest in a Camera